 Role of the Local Groups

-There are over 80 Local Groups across the UK, all run by volunteers.
+There are 70 Local Groups across the UK, all run by volunteers.
 As you can imagine, each Local Group is unique in regards to the type of activities and events it runs.
 However, all Local Groups share the same aims, values and main tasks:

 - to support and assist people (and their families) whether diagnosed, or actively seeking diagnosis of coeliac disease and DH in the local area